Skip to content

 How long does it take to blow up on TikTok?

-Perhaps sooner than you expect — some creators go viral on their first video.
+Some creators go viral on their first video.
 Others post consistently for 6-12 months before significant growth.
 The honest median is 2-4 months of consistent, quality posting before meaningful traction.
-The variable that accelerates this dramatically is content quality: great content that fills a genuine gap in your niche moves faster.
+Great content that fills a genuine gap in your niche moves faster.

 How many followers do you need to make money on TikTok?

 You can earn money with as few as 1,000 followers through TikTok LIVE gifts.
 The Creator Fund requires 10,000 followers.
-Brand deals typically start around 10,000-50,000 followers depending on niche and engagement rate.
-Cross-platform monetization — driving TikTok traffic to OnlyFans, for example — can generate meaningful income at any follower count.
+Brand deals typically start around 10,000-50,000 followers depending on niche.
+Cross-platform monetization — driving TikTok traffic to OnlyFans — can generate meaningful income at any follower count.

 Should I use a personal or business account on TikTok?

 Personal (Creator) accounts have access to the full music library and generally receive better organic reach.
-Business accounts have more analytics and advertising tools but limited music options.
 For most content creators, Creator accounts are the better choice.

 Does posting time actually matter?

 Yes, but less than content quality.
-Posting during peak hours gives your content a slight initial advantage because the test audience is more likely to be active.
+Posting during peak hours gives your content a slight initial advantage.
 But great content posted at 3 AM will still outperform mediocre content posted at peak time.
 Prioritize quality first, timing second.

 How do I generate content ideas consistently?

 Use the content pillars system.
 Save trending sounds and formats throughout the day as they catch your attention.
 Keep a running notes document for ideas as they come.
 Repurpose your best-performing content in new formats.
-Follow creators in your niche for inspiration — not copying.
 And remember: consistent good content beats occasional great content.

-Aruna Talent is the world’s number one creator consulting agency.
-We help creators build TikTok audiences that translate into real, diversified income.
-From content strategy to cross-platform monetization, we provide the roadmap and the execution support.
-Visit arunatalent.com to start building your creator career the right way.
+Aruna Talent helps creators build TikTok audiences that translate into real, diversified income.
+From content strategy to cross-platform monetization, we provide the roadmap and the execution support — backed by $50M+ in total creator revenue and 4+ years of results.

 60+ creators · $50M+ total revenue